LuxDL/BatchedRoutines.jl/README.md

      convert a `BatchedScalar` to a `Bool`.
 This returns `true` if all the elements in the batch are `true` and `false` otherwise.
 Note that doing this means the computation relies on all the batches which might not be what you want.

+## Design Choices

+* `N` Dimensional BatchedArray internally stores a `N + 1` Dimensional Array
+* Indexing into a `BatchedArray` creates a `BatchedScalar` if the length of the indices is equal to the ndims of the BatchedArray, else it tries to directly index into the underlying data
+* Conditional Operations on `BatchedScalar` with another `BatchedScalar` creates a `BatchedScalar` with the same batch size.
+If one of the operands is a "true" scalar, then it treat it as a reduction and `all(<op>, ...)` is computed.